 - Application summary: The items you submitted in your application, such as a resume, cover letter, recommendations, and/or portfolio

 - Interview: The date of your interview

-If you’d like, you can add other columns such as the application deadline, the names of any personal connections at the company, and any other important company information.
+If you’d like, add other columns such as the application deadline, the names of any personal connections at the company, and any other important company information.

-4. Use Your Phone: If you want to use your smartphone but don’t want to use an app, consider using the smartphone on its own.
-For example, keep track of your job applications using your notes or a spreadsheet app.
-Use your calendar, alerts, and alarms to keep track of deadlines, interviews and other important dates.
+You can also keep track of your job applications using your notes or a spreadsheet app.
+Use your calendar, alerts, and alarms to keep track of deadlines, interviews, and other important dates.

 Tips for Staying Organized

-Identify your key needs—such as keeping track of the positions in which you are interested, or managing your applications—and find a tool or strategy that helps you with those most important needs.
+Identify your key needs—such as finding new job possibilities and managing your applications—and find a tool or strategy that helps you with those most important needs.